meltano/handbook/src/_data-team/metrics-and-definitions.md

 ---

 The following are the metrics and definitions that we currently track for understanding progress towards business goals.
+These are materialized by the logic in the [squared project](https://gitlab.com/meltano/squared/) using dbt which can be explored in more detail using the hosted [dbt docs](https://meltano.gitlab.io/squared/#!/overview).

 ## Metrics - Product Usage